 The site is composed of two parcels totaling approximately 28 acres on the North side of Maple Avenue.
 Currently, the sites are largely undeveloped, with the Route 163 parcel being used for trailer storage by the Rand-Whitney company.
-The site is bordered to the north by Rockland Pond and Oxoboxo Brook, a tributary to the Thames River.
+The proposed development site is bordered to the north by Rockland Pond and Oxoboxo Brook, a tributary to the Thames River.
 The majority of the project area is cleared of trees.
-Both sites are zoned Industrial (I)
+The entire site is zoned Industrial (I)